umar-i/cps5001/docs/report.md

 ## 8. Conclusion (what is strong, what is weak, and what I would fix next)

 Strengths: the core algorithms are explicit, testable, and match the brief.
-The dispatch layer improved from per-unit routing to multi-source routing.
+The innovation was moving from per-unit routing to multi-source routing.
 Dynamic updates are handled locally (reroute only affected assignments).
 Evaluation outputs exist and are reproducible.

-Weaknesses: realism is limited (no continuous movement), fairness is measured but not enforced, and prediction is simple by design.
-If I had more time, I would add a movement model, introduce coverage constraints, and expand evaluation to larger graphs and closure-heavy scenarios.
+Weaknesses: limited realism (no continuous movement), fairness is measured not enforced, and prediction is simple by design.
+If I had more time, I would add movement, coverage constraints, and expand evaluation to larger graphs to stress-test scalability and sustainability under closure-heavy scenarios.
 That is the honest path to a more credible system.